irmen/64tass/README.md

 brew.
 If the packaged version is not up to date compilation from source is always an option.

-For Windows the release binaries are hosted by Sourceforge.
-For these the minimum requirements is XP running on a 686.
-This 32 bit version should work on X64 without any drawbacks.
-Manual compilation for older windows versions, for X64 or even 32 bit DOS is possible.
+For Windows 64tass is packaged in MSYS2 for a variety of target architectures including Aarch64.
+For old versions of Windows (down to XP running on a 686) Sourceforge hosts binaries.
+Manual compilation for even older Windows versions or 32 bit DOS should be possible for those who dare.

 ## Compilation